 So yes, let’s face it, English is a terrible international language.
 The most telling part is that people have invented “Simple English” or “Basic English” to try and reduce the difficulty.
 That’s simply acknowledging that it is too difficult in the first place.
 For no real benefit.
 Well yes, it creates millions of jobs for English teachers and translators all around the world.
 But wouldn’t that energy be better spent if it was for other purposes than trying to fit a square into a circle?

 Here’s a link for those of you who are not afraid to go down the rabbit hole.

-In the next part, we’ll explore why any other living language is a bad candidate as an international language.
-Then, we’ll see alternative languages that have emerged as “common languages” between groups which spoke different languages but needed to communicate – and why none of them make a good international language.
+In the next part, we’ll explore why any other living language is a bad candidate for an international language.
+Then, we’ll see alternative languages that have emerged as “common languages” between groups that spoke different languages but needed to communicate – and why none of them make a good international language.
 And then I’ll suggest something else.